Ani: Modern times

+Since 1991

+After the dissolution of the Soviet Union in 1991, Ani formed part of the border between Turkey and the independent Republic of Armenia.
 Today, according to Lonely Planet and Frommer's travel guides to Turkey: Official permission to visit Ani is no longer needed.
 Just go to Ani and buy a ticket.
 If you don't have your own car, haggle with a taxi or minibus driver in Kars for the round-trip to Ani, perhaps sharing the cost with other travelers.
 If you have trouble, the Tourist Office may help.
 Plan to spend at least a half-day at Ani.
 It's not a bad idea to bring a picnic lunch and a water bottle.

-During the Cold War, and until 2004, a permit from the Turkish Ministry of Culture was required.
-At one point in the 1980s, photography was banned, as the site lay on the then Turkish-Soviet border.

 From the Armenian side of the border, in Shirak Province, an observation post has been set up near the village of Haykadzor, complete with an information panel, but the view is very poor.
 The outpost of Kharkov offers an excellent view, but access is restricted by border troops and Russian military personnel.
 Permission to visit is granted at the Ministry of Foreign Affairs in Yerevan for free and takes one week.

 According to The Economist, Armenians have "accused the Turks of neglecting the place in a spirit of chauvinism.
 The Turks retort that Ani's remains have been shaken by blasts from a quarry on the Armenian side of the border."

-Another commentator said: Ani is now a ghost city, uninhabited for over three centuries and marooned inside a Turkish military zone on Turkey's decaying closed border with the modern Republic of Armenia.
+Another commentator said: "Ani is now a ghost city, uninhabited for over three centuries and marooned inside a Turkish military zone on Turkey's decaying closed border with the modern Republic of Armenia.
 Ani's recent history has been one of continuous and always increasing destruction.
-Neglect, earthquakes, cultural cleansing, vandalism, quarrying, amateurish restorations and excavations – all these and more have taken a heavy toll on Ani's monuments.
+Neglect, earthquakes, cultural cleansing, vandalism, quarrying, amateurish restorations and excavations – all these and more have taken a heavy toll on Ani's monuments."